Let’s Talk About (Good) Design—And Its State in Malaysia

 It’s a system that works

 Amin Nordin said: “other cities like Amsterdam and New York took years to fine-tune their logos.”
 If you want to make such a comparison, you ought to make sure they are even of equal standard!
 When they first launched it, it worked.
 Rolled out all over the city, every collateral, every street corner, every signage, map, and brochure.
-The full package at once, and they could do it because they took years to develop it, with extensive research prior to that, doing user testing, and with full approval from the city officials, designers, public testers and all other parties involved, it launched.
+The full package at once, and they could do it because they took years to develop it, with extensive research prior to that, doing user testing, and with full approval from the city officials, designers, public testers and all other stakeholders involved, it launched.
 You just don’t serve uncooked ingredients to a diner and say that it’ll be fine-tuned over the next hour, and explain that this is because the restaurant was reluctant to pay the gas bill—“...the budget this year is very tight…”

 Kuala Lumpur Tourism Bureau general manager Noraza Yusof said: “Since KL evolved as a major tin trading centre as the tin mining industry grew in the surrounding areas of Ampang and Petaling, the logical direction for the brand design approach is to link it to tin and the tin mining industry—Kuala Lumpur’s heritage.
 We wanted the letters to be crafted to appear with a metallic finish—raw tin textures and to tie it all together, it was decided that the key brand attributes be tagged to the Master Brand design—exciting, surprising and enticing,” Here’s how a design process works—you do (a lot of) research on users, values & history, find areas of interest, construct your strategy, create the core concept, and design the appropriate visual system to communicate that.
 But when a free template is thrown into the mix, none of that happens (Free template use proven by Khairul Aqmal, Vulcan Post Malaysia, and a few others.)